KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 ## Future Fixes

-* A third type of user will be created, "Report Viewer", who will have access to the Pigging Schedule and the Debris Report.

-* Admin pages "Debris Report", "Pigging Activity", and "View Pigging History" will be created.
+* Admin pages "Pigging Activity", and "View Pigging History" will be created.

 ## Technical Notes